For Members Renewing their Memberships.

 There are 3 ways to renew your Membership:

 a.
-The Security Question very specifically read "Name of the Club".
+The Security Question should very specifically read "Name of the Club".

 b.
 The Answer is MVRRC2015.
 Note: the answer is always MVRRC2015.
 It does not change based on year.

-The renewal / rejoining fees are as follows:
+The renewal / joining fees are as follows:

-If you Membership has elapsed less than 30 days; your renewal fees are discounted:
+If your Membership has elapsed less than 30 days your renewal fees are discounted:

 For Individuals or Family's Joining MVRRC

 To become a member of the Musquodoboit Valley RIfle and Revolver Club it is mandatory that you personally attend one Range Safety Briefing.
 Please contact the Club through the 'Contact Tab' located at the top of this page.
 There is no cost associated with the Briefing.